corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 weight: 200
 ---

 With the Corda Payments SDK you can build and deploy payment-enabled CorDapps on your network.
-Use this documentation to add all the required Payment SDK dependencies to an existing CorDapp.
-Once the dependencies have been added to your CorDapp, it can be configured to initiate payments, via the network's Payments Agent.
+Use this documentation to add all the required Payments SDK dependencies to an existing CorDapp.
+Once you have added the dependencies to your CorDapp, you can configure it to initiate payments via the network's Payments Agent.

 {{< note >}}
 All code samples are in Kotlin.